Iamazad21/RT1/assignment1/README.md

 # Research Track I - first assignment
-name :Naresh arthimalla
+name :Mohammad Azad Hussain
-Matricola: s4927772
+Matricola: s4916211
 The assignment requires controlling a holonomic robot in a 2d space with a simple 2d simulator, Stage.
 The simulator can be launched by executing the command: